 “It all has to do with blood flow,” Richard Honaker, MD, chief medical officer at Your Doctors Online, tells Fatherly.
 “When working out, the body sends blood to the muscles and joints, thus reducing the amount to the penis and scrotum.
 There is nothing to worry about and nothing to do to prevent it.”

 Now, news that exercise temporarily shrinks your package should not incentivize a sedentary lifestyle — and that’s not just because your overall health should be a greater priority than the size of your penis.
-Dr. Jamin Brahmbhatt, a urologist and professor at University of Central Florida College of Medicine, explains that men who do not exercise tend to develop a fat pad over their penises.
-That can take years of hard work to get rid of — far longer to get rid of than any residual loss of length, due to vigorous exercise.
+Jamin Brahmbhatt, MD, a urologist at the University of Central Florida College of Medicine, says that men who don’t exercise tend to develop a fat pad over their penises.
+That can take years of hard work to get rid of — far longer to get rid of than any residual loss of length from vigorous exercise.

-“I always tell my patients that, for every 10 pounds you lose, you could see another inch of your penis,” Brahmbhatt told Fatherly.
-Honaker agrees.
-“It is more important to exercise regularly than to worry about a temporary loss of penis size,” he says.
+In the long run, exercise could, in an indirect way, make your penis larger.
+“I always tell my patients that for every 10 pounds you lose, you could see another inch of your penis,” Brahmbhatt told Fatherly.